Periods of hot, sunny weather are usually welcomed with open arms here – time to enjoy and relax in the garden!

-However the dry weather will also have made it’s mark on your garden… (remember that even the occasional shower won’t always provide enough water to penetrate to the roots of your plants).
+However dry weather also leaves its mark on your garden… (remember that even the occasional shower won’t always provide enough water to penetrate to the roots of your plants).

-Here are a few tips on how to care for your garden during periods of dry and hot weather – to help you ensure it will still look it’s best for any barbeques you have planned for later in the summer!
+Here are a few tips on how to care for your garden during periods of dry and hot weather – to help you ensure it will still look it’s best for any barbeques you have planned!

 - Make sure you water your plants in the early morning or in the evening.
 If you water in the middle of the day evaporation is likely to occur and so the water will not get a chance to seep into the soil.